cerebro-data/external-docs/CDHIntegration.md

   - CDAS running.
 We need the endpoints for the Cerebro Catalog components referred to as CDAS HMS and CDAS Sentry.
 We also need the Cerebro planner endpoint referred to as CDAS Planner.
-  - If kerberized, the principal for CDAS (refereed to as CDAS Principal)
+  - If kerberized, the principal for CDAS (referred to as CDAS Principal)
   - CDH (5.7+) running and managed by Cloudera Manager (CM).
 This cluster should be fully functional with kerberos enabled (if desired) and Sentry enabled.
 This can included any subset of the CDH components.